Why You Keep Repeating Relationship Patterns (And How to Actually Stop)

 Think about that for a second.

-Your brain would rather deal with predictable pain than risk unpredictable peace.
+You'd rather deal with predictable pain than risk unpredictable peace.

 That "spark" you're missing?
 Often it's just anxiety dressed up as chemistry.